STRd6/fxz/README.md

 SFXZ
 ====

 A recreation of sfxr.
 Wish me luck!
+All credit for the synth goes to [Dr. Petter](http://www.drpetter.se/project_sfxr.html), I just ported a port and wrote down a binary format :)

 Goals